exercism/v3/languages/elixir/exercises/concept/recursion/.docs/after.md

 ## Infinite execution

-Recursive functions, if implemented incorrectly, might never stop executing.
-The Erlang VM (on which Elixir programs run) will use as much memory as it has available.
-Unlike other programming languages, Elixir has no stack overflow error.
+Recursive functions, if implemented incorrectly, might never return their result.
+This can problematic because each time a function is called, a reference is stored in memory where the VM should return the result (on the [call stack][wiki call stack]).
+If a recursive function calls itself infinitely, it is possible to run out of memory causing the VM to crash (a [stack overflow error][wiki-stack-overflow]).
+The Erlang VM, on which Elixir runs, is specially optimized for recursion and reliability, so it may take a long time before infinite recursion errors are apparent or crashes occur.

 This problem of infinite execution can be caused by: